-1. If an offender has a Washington State conviction and has been determined to be a sexually violent predator as defined in RCW 71.09.020, or have been convicted of a Washington State sex offense or kidnapping offense that is a Class A felony, which was committed with forcible compulsion on or after 6/8/00, the duty to register shall continue for the person's lifetime.
+If an offender has a Washington State conviction and has been determined to be a sexually violent predator as defined in RCW 71.09.020, or have been convicted of a Washington State sex offense or kidnapping offense that is a Class A felony, which was committed with forcible compulsion on or after June 8, 2000, the duty to register shall continue for the person's lifetime.

-Additionally, an offender with a Washington State conviction convicted of one aggravated offense or more than one sexually violent offense, as defined in RCW 9A.44.142 and the offense or offenses were committed on or after March 12, 2002.
+Additionally, an adult offender with a Washington State conviction convicted of one aggravated offense or more than one sexually violent offense, as defined in RCW 9A.44.142 and the offense or offenses were committed on or after March 12, 2002.
 HOWEVER, after July 1, 2012, this subsection (2)(a)(iii) of RCW 9A.44.142 has no further force and effect, permitting offenders in this category to petition for relief of registration or be relieved of registration as otherwise provided.

-2. RCW 9A.44.140 provides details regarding the length of registration for various offender categories:

-If the offense was a Class A felony, or if the offender was convicted of any sex offense or kidnapping offense and have one or more prior convictions for a sex offense or kidnapping offense, or for a person required to register for a federal, tribal or out-of-state conviction, the duty to register shall continue indefinitely.
+- 2. RCW 9A.44.140 provides details regarding the length of registration for various offender categories: - (1) If an adult was convicted of a Class A felony, or if the adult offender was convicted of any sex offense or kidnapping offense and have one or more prior convictions for a sex offense or kidnapping offense, or for a person required to register for a federal, tribal or out-of-state conviction, the duty to register shall continue indefinitely.
 However, offenders may be relieved of the duty to register as provided in RCW 9A.44.142 or RCW 9A.44.143 (if convicted as a juvenile).
 RCW provides that they may petition if they have spent ten consecutive years in the community without being convicted of disqualifying offense and if the petitioner shows by clear and convincing evidence that the petitioner is sufficiently rehabilitated to warrant removal from the central registry of sex offenders and kidnapping offenders.
-To be relieved of the duty to register, offenders must petition the superior court of the county in which they were convicted (or, in the case of foreign, federal, military, tribal, or out-of-state convictions, to the court in the county where the person is registered at the time the petition is sought.

-If the offense was a Class B felony, (and the current offense is not listed in RCW 9A.44.140, Subsection 5), and the offender does not have one or more prior convictions for a sex offense or kidnapping offense, the duty to register ends fifteen years after the last date of release from confinement pursuant to the conviction, (including full-time residential treatment) or fifteen years after entry of the judgment and sentence, if the person has spent fifteen consecutive years in the community without being convicted of a disqualifying offense during that time period.
+To be relieved of the duty to register, offenders must petition the superior court of the county in which they were convicted (or, in the case of foreign, federal, military, tribal, or out-of-state convictions, to the court in the county where the person is registered at the time the petition is sought. - (2) If an adult was convicted of a Class B felony, and the offender does not have one or more prior convictions for a sex offense or kidnapping offense, the duty to register ends fifteen years after the last date of release from confinement pursuant to the conviction, (including full-time residential treatment) or fifteen years after entry of the judgment and sentence, if the person has spent fifteen consecutive years in the community without being convicted of a disqualifying offense during that time period..
 This action may be initiated by offender request or by the Sheriff's office.
-It should be noted that after July 1, 2012 RCW 9A.44.140, Subsection 5 prohibitions no longer applies and that category of offenders may apply for or be relived of registration as provided in that section.
+It should be noted that after July 1, 2012 RCW 9A.44.140, Subsection 5 prohibitions no longer applies and that category of offenders may apply for or be relived of registration as provided in that section (SSB 6414).
 (5) provisions only apply to convictions for crimes committed on or after July 22, 2001.